 The Board will vote on the substance of the appeal within 30 days of the written request to appeal the Superintendent's decision.
 The Board will have the full written record of the decisions at Step 1 and Step 2.
-The District staff and the Geomplainant shall exchange all any other written background information they intend to present to the Board at the appeal hearing at least 24 hours before the hearing appeal is to be heard.
-If new information is offered after this period of timeless than 24 hours before the Board hearing, the complainant may ask for an extension of time.
+The District staff and the Complainant shall exchange all any other written background information they intend to present to the Board at the appeal hearing at least 24 hours before the hearing appeal is to be heard.
 The complainant may submit additional written information to the Board and may provide testimony during public commentwhen the complaint is heard.
-The Board shall decide that the Superintendent's final-decision is:
+The Board shall decide that the Superintendent's final decision is:

-- 1. Affirmed and no further action will be taken; or - 2.
-Reversed and may direct the Superintendent to take alternative steps or other course of action.
+- 1. Affirmed and no further action will be taken; or - Reversed and may direct the Superintendent to take alternative steps or other course of action.
 To the extent the Board modifies the Superintendent's decision, it will issue a final decision that addresses each concern raised in the complaint and contains reasons for the District's decision.